 Safe Homes offers year-round opportunities to make a difference at the local level and to engage with your own community.
-You can spread and build on that sense of solidarity by joining with others—co-workers, circle of friends and family, church community—to brighten the holidays of Safe Homes’ adults and children, or by getting a child ready for a new school year with a beautiful, new backpack stuffed with supplies.
+You can spread and build on that sense of solidarity by joining with others—co-workers, circle of friends and family, auxiliary, church community—to brighten the day of Safe Homes’ adults and children around the holidays or any time of year.
 For creative types, you can also help boost our fundraising events with the donation of a theme basket for silent auction.

 Here are some ideas to stay connected year-round: